geoschem/GCClassic/docs/source/gcc-guide/04-data/dry-run-download.rst

 Choose a data portal
 ====================

-You can download input data data from one of the following mirror sites:
+You can download input data data from one of the following locations:

 .. _dry-run-download-washu:

-The geoschemdata.wustl.edu mirror (aka WashU)
+The geoschemdata.wustl.edu site (aka WashU)
 ---------------------------------------------

-If you are using GEOS-Chem on your institutional computer cluster, we recommend that you **download data from the WashU (Washington University in St. Louis) mirror site** (`http://geoschemdata.wustl.edu
+If you are using GEOS-Chem on your institutional computer cluster, we recommend that you **download data from the WashU (Washington University in St. Louis) site** (`http://geoschemdata.wustl.edu
-<http://geoschemdata.wustl.edu.ca>`_).
-This mirror, which is
+<http://geoschemdata.wustl.edu>`_).
+This site, which is
-maintained by Randall Martin's group at WashU, is the main data mirror mirror for GEOS-Chem.
+maintained by Randall Martin's group at WashU, is the main data site for GEOS-Chem.

 .. tip::

    We have also set up a `Globus
    <https://www.globus.org/data-transfer>`_ endpoint named **GEOS-Chem
-   data (WashU)** on the WashU mirror site.
+   data (WashU)** on the WashU site.
 If you need to download many years of data, it may be faster to use	 Globus (particularly if your home institution supports it).

 .. _dry-run-download-aws:

-The s3://gcgrid mirror (aka Amazon)
+The s3://gcgrid bucket (aka Amazon)
 -----------------------------------

 If you are running GEOS-Chem Classic on the Amazon Web Services cloud,